 The Legal Cheek View

-Where K&L Gates insiders express most excitement is at the firm’s delightful London office, which has a private terrace overlooking St Paul's Cathedral.
+But what the firm lacks in megabucks and slick IT, it makes up for with a delightful London office, which has a private terrace overlooking St Paul's Cathedral.
 One tells us: “The office is beautiful, modern, and has access to a roof top bar.
 The private terrace is fantastic for summer lunches.”

 The firm canteen is also highly-rated, apparently serving “a wide variety of great food”.
 If we are going to be picky, though, we’re told that it “could benefit from more choice, such as a salad bar” However, the reasonable prices and bacon sandwiches on a Friday get the thumbs up.